 And given the increasing numbers of table chainsaw injuries, it’s safe to say that these standards aren’t exactly without flaws.

-However, our power tool engineers would still like to note that the manufacturers aren’t totally complacent about user safety.
-In fact, most of them are working on advanced technologies like flesh sensors to eliminate potential accidents during table saw usage.
+But, most power tool engineers would still like to note that the manufacturers aren’t totally complacent about user safety.
+In fact, most of them are working on advanced technologies.
+Technologies like flesh sensors to eliminate potential accidents during table saw usage.

 #3: More Than 700,000 Table Saws are in Use Today